 Sun Altbach,PIC Therapeutics

-Dr. Ailis Tweed-Kent, Coocoon Biotech
+Ailis Tweed-Kent, Cocoon Biotech

-Dr. Ailis Tweed-Kent the founder and CEO of Cocoon Biotech and is an up-and-coming entrepreneur and leader in the development of innovative medical technologies.
+Dr. Ailis Tweed-Kent is an up-and-coming entrepreneur and leader in the development of innovative medical technologies.
 With her education in medicine at Harvard Medical School (HMS) and residency in internal medicine at Massachusetts General Hospital (MGH), Ailis has first hand knowledge of the burden of disease.
 In 2013, Ailis was inspired by her patients to found Cocoon to develop innovative therapeutics leveraging silk as a materials science platform.
 Prior to Cocoon, she worked on the design, development, and delivery of diagnostic technologies for global health collaborating with organizations such as PEPFAR/Office of U.S. Global AIDS Coordinator, London School of Hygiene & Tropical Medicine, and the Global Health Delivery Project.
 She brings a multidisciplinary approach with a B.S. in Chemical Engineering from the University of Notre Dame.
 She was recently named a MedTech Boston 40 Under 40 Healthcare Innovator and a Boston Business Journal 2017 Women to Watch in Science in Technology.

 Meet the Mentors